Shashank-Tripathi-07/DSA-Questions-/README.md

 I focus on
 - Solving the problem
-- Solving them fast
+- Solving the problem fast
-- solving them in the least memory possible
+- solving the problem in least memory possible

 I'm writing these solutions cause I feel the people and even I will benefit from them at times when I need to see the solutions.